-This article originally appeared in Volume 23, Issue 2 of VICE magazine (UK).
+This article originally appeared in Volume 23, Issue 2 of VICE UK's magazine.

-Video games have used the vastness of outer space as a setting for action and adventure since day one – originally, because the black void was an easy background for the interactive action.
-When MIT students Steve Russell, Martin Graetz and Wayne Wiitanen set out to realise a gaming use for Digital Equipment Corp's PDP-1 computer in 1962, they produced Spacewar!, where two spaceships exchanged missiles while combating the gravitational pull of a star.
-Since then we've played Space Invaders (1978), R-Type (1987), Super Metroid (1994), the Mass Effect series (2007 onwards) and many more.
+Video games have used the vastness of outer space as a setting for action and adventure since day one—originally, because the black void was an easy background for the interactive action.
+When MIT students Steve Russell, Martin Graetz, and Wayne Wiitanen set out to realize a gaming use for Digital Equipment Corp's PDP-1 computer in 1962, they produced Spacewar!, where two spaceships exchanged missiles while combating the gravitational pull of a star.
+Since then we've played Space Invaders (1978), R-Type (1987), Super Metroid (1994), the Mass Effect series (2007 onwards), and many more.

 One of the most influential games to have ever placed the player inside a spacecraft is 1984's Elite, developed by David Braben and Ian Bell.
 It invited gamers to seek their fortune in the vacuum, far away from Earth, mining asteroids for minerals and undertaking military missions to earn credits.
-With no real narrative to proceedings beyond the one your actions alone could craft, its universe having been created using procedural generation (where algorithms – sexy maths, basically – take over the world building using limited developer direction), the game's ambition was incredible.
+With no real narrative to proceedings beyond the one your actions alone could craft, its universe having been created using procedural generation (where algorithms—sexy math, basically—take over the world building using limited developer direction), the game's ambition was incredible.
 Its legacy can be felt in every open-ended, free-roaming video game to have come out since, right up to the high-definition violence of Grand Theft Auto V.

 Despite its revered status today, Elite was an entirely alien proposition in the 1980s, and struggled to find support amongst games publishers.
 "Games were really regimented, back then," Braben says.
 "The playtime was a small, single-digit number of minutes, and if you could last for five minutes, you were doing incredibly well.
 And that was based around the ethos of the arcade, which was driven by the coin drop.
 Success was measured by how many coins you were getting in per hour."